cockroachdb/roachprod/README.md

 ## roachprod

-⚠️ roachprod is an **internal** tool for testing CockroachDB clusters.
+⚠️ roachprod is an **internal** tool for creating and testing CockroachDB clusters.
 Use at your own risk! ⚠️

 ## Setup